FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usagequantity.md

 ## Description

-The volume of a given resource and/or service used or purchased based on the [Usage Unit](#usageunit).
+Volume of a given resource and/or service used or purchased based on the [Usage Unit](#usageunit).

 ## Content constraints